jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![matching](img/matching.jpg)

-2. Review the Declare following sections of the script.
+2. Within the script, review the DECLARE, EXTRACT, and SELECT statements, along with the WHERE clause.

 xxxx shut down the virtual machine xxx